Our Services

 Helpful Resources

-Feeling like you are floating or being pulled from your body on waking is most often sleep paralysis, a REM sleep mixed state where your brain is awake while REM atonia lingers, creating vivid out-of-body sensations from sensory and vestibular misfires that are neurological rather than supernatural; it is common, affecting up to 40 percent of people, and is usually not dangerous.
-There are several factors and warning signs to consider that may point to a sleep disorder, such as frequent episodes, excessive daytime sleepiness, dream enactment, injuries, or emotion-triggered weakness; see below for complete guidance, prevention steps, and red flags that could shape your next healthcare decisions.
+Waking up feeling like you're floating or being pulled from your body is most often sleep paralysis, a REM sleep mixed state where your brain wakes up while REM atonia (muscle paralysis) still lingers.
+This creates vivid out-of-body sensations caused by sensory and vestibular misfires — a neurological event, not a supernatural one.
+Sleep paralysis is common, affecting up to 40% of people, and is usually not dangerous.

 So what does science actually say?